MonashCybersecurityLab/SGXSSE/README.md

 [1] Viet Vo, Shangqi Lai, Xingliang Yuan, Shi-Feng Sun, Surya Nepal, and Joseph K. Liu.
 2020.
 Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution.
 In the 18th International Conference on Applied Cryptography and Network Security (ACNS), 2020.
 (Acceptance ratio: 21%)

 [2] Ghous *Amjad*, Seny *Kamara*, and Tarik Moataz.
 2019.
 Forward and Backward Private Searchable Encryption with SGX.
 In the 12th European Workshop on Systems Security (EuroSec), 2019.

+[3] Javad Ghareh Chamani, Dimitrios Papadopoulos, Charalampos Papamanthou,and Rasool Jalili.
+2018.
+New Constructions for Forward and Backward Private Symmetric Searchable Encryption.
+In ACM CCS 2018.